gatling/frontline-doc/content/reference/current/installation/ansible/index.md

 ---
 title: "Automated installation with Ansible"
-description: "Learn how to install FrontLine with Ansible"
+description: "Learn how to install Gatling Enterprise with Ansible"
-lead: "Download our Ansible playbook and run it to install easily FrontLine and Cassandra"
+lead: "Download our Ansible playbook and run it to install easily Gatling Enterprise and Cassandra"
 date: 2021-03-26T16:58:37+01:00
 lastmod: 2021-03-26T16:58:37+01:00
 weight: 20030
 ---

 {{< alert tip >}}
-Images of Gatling FrontLine published to the AWS Marketplace are made using this installer.
+Images of Gatling Enterprise published to the AWS Marketplace are made using this installer.
 The directory layout will be the same.
 {{< /alert >}}

 ## Requirements